How to Apply for, or revise, a CPT Code - New Technology Pathway

 For the AAO-HNS statement on new technology and information about communication procedures and lobbying policies, please see the “AAO-HNS New Technology Pathway Requests Policies and Procedures” document above.

-Inquiring parties, including physicians and industry representatives, should send the completed package to the the Academy's Health Policy team.
+Inquiring parties, including physicians and industry representatives, should send the completed package to the Academy's Health Policy team.

 AMA Criteria for all CPT codes: